coderubbere/PV-Limiter/README.md

 > Version history / change log lives in the tab's **Info** panel (double-click the tab name).
 This node is the detailed, canonical how-it-works reference.

-This flow throttles one or two PV inverters (`number.pv1_power_limit_slider` and, when detected, `number.pv2_power_limit_slider`, 0–100 %) based on the **current electricity price** and, in the normal-price band, on **live grid (P1) power** and **battery state-of-charge (SoC)**.
+This flow throttles one or two PV inverters based on the
+- **current electricity price**,
+- **live grid (P1) power**
+- **battery state-of-charge (SoC)**.

 The goal: export nothing (or charge the battery) when power is cheap, run flat-out when power is expensive, and in the normal-price band trim the limiter on battery SoC first and the grid deadband second the rest of the time.

 ## Big picture